-We run a help line which is open from 9.30 to 1.30, Monday to Friday with an answering machine service at all other times.
-Tel: 0118 9662518
+Our centre phone line is open from 9.30am to 1.30pm, Monday to Friday, with an answering machine service at all other times.
+Tel: 0118 9662518.

 Family Support Team

-Our team of Family Advisers are an outreach service who are there to give support and information with those problems which need a bit more help to sort out.
-You can reach them on our help-line, or by appointment at our Drop-in Centre, or, if you prefer and would like to talk in the comfort of your own home, we can do that too.
-Family Advisers are also supported by a Family Support Worker who gives practical support where needed with appointments or form filling etc. All the team are experienced and qualified in learning disability, see our Family Support page for more details.
+Family Advisers are also supported by a Family Support Worker who gives practical support with appointments or form filling etc. All the team are experienced and qualified in learning disability.
+See our Family Support page for more details.

 Clubs and Activities

-We use our contacts at both local and national level when issues arise where action can be taken.
+We use our contacts at both local and national level to drive action when issues arise.
 Our aim is to empower parents and individuals to help them to help themselves, so that they can choose how they want to live their lives.
-Statutory services don't always understand the problems that face people with LD or their families and carers on a daily basis, but we do because our members tell us every day, and many of us are parents of children or adults with LD ourselves.
+Statutory services don't always understand the problems that face people with learning disabilities or their families and carers on a daily basis, but we do because our members tell us every day, and many of us are parents of children or adults with learning disabilities ourselves.